 Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.

-The roof space is partly floored.
-My physical inspection of the roof void area was restricted due to insulation material and a lack of suitable crawl boards.
-As a result the roof void area was only viewed from the floored areas.
+My physical inspection of the roof void area was restricted due to insulation material, stored items and limited suitable crawl boards.
+As a result the roof void area was only viewed from the access hatch.